KrishnaSri-ui/Currency-Converter/README.md

 1. Make sure **Python 3** is installed: python --version
 2. Download or clone the project.
-3. Open a terminal in the project folder and run: python currency_converter.py
+3. Open a terminal in the project folder and run: python currency_converter_gui.py
 4. The GUI will open — enter the amount, choose currencies, and click **Convert**.
-Let me know if you want a version for .exe users too!

 ---

 ##  Technologies Used